skydoves/MethodScope/README.md

 annotation class MyScope
 ```

-And attach the custom scope annotation on top of a class.<br>
+Attach the custom scope annotation on top of a class.<br>
 All of the public methods are the base method for the scoped like the `init()` method.<br>
 And designate scoping method using `@Scoped` annotation with the naming rule what startWith the base method's name.
 ```java